In a previous post, I outlined some key ideas from research that teachers should know about: Evidence-Informed Ideas Every Teacher Should Know About.

 It will help to engage in a level of metacognitive exposition and questioning.
 Why do we do what we do?
 How do we know what we know?
 What steps do we take when things seem unknown or challenging?
 What routines can we fall back on to guide our thinking?

 You will want to be very deliberate in moving onto a practice phase of the lesson – students will need to think about the material in hand in order to really learn it.
 That will require direct engagement and repeated practice.
 However, at first, close guidance from you will be really important – to nip in the bud any emerging misconceptions or stumbles, to redirect to higher standards and to build confidence.
-Once students seem confident and competent enough to go it alone, you then need to let them practise with the skills and applications of knowledge at hand independently.
+Once students seem confident and competent enough to go it alone, you then need to let them practise with the skills and applications of the particular knowledge independently.

 Again some checking for understanding will help here.
 Where possible, this should engage multiple students and, with each one, ask multiple probing questions – ensuring other students are ready to follow-up any other student’s response.